In his nascent days at Google Ventures, Jake Knapp discovered that having applied other people's frameworks to his design process...

 In InVision Studio, there is no visual overview of components—you have to navigate through the list by component name.
 When it comes to component overrides, the feature is very similar to that of Figma, except it offers less customizability in layer properties.

 While the InVision app is on par with Figma performance-wise, InVision Studio has some slight but noticeable issues.
 With medium to complex prototypes, users experience choppiness and slow response time.
-This issue has been raised by the InVision community.
+The InVision community has raised this issue.

 Figma wasn’t a stranger to performance issues in the past.
-However, with the release of a few updates, the tool became consistently responsive and is now rendering designs smoothly, even when multiple people are working on the same file.
+However, with a few updates, the tool became consistently responsive and is now rendering designs smoothly, even when multiple people are working on the same file.

 Team Sizes and Projects